Netflix to Invest $100 Million to Improve Diversity in TV Shows, Films

 During the conversation, the Netflix team shared their perspective on why the study was conducted, what the research showed about the diversity of the streamer’s produced content behind the camera and onscreen, and revealed which findings surprised them most.

-“I was surprised about the LGBTQ+ [representation],” Bejaria said.
+“I was surprised about the LGBTQ+ [representation],” Bajaria said.
 While 12% of the U.S. population identifies as LGBTQ+, only 2.3% of Netflix stories had LGBTQ+ leads or co-leads.
-Of the 17 characters represented, the study says most of these characters were bisexual and none were transgender; more than half were female-identified, 29.4% were underrepresented and just three were women of color.
+Of the 17 lead/co-lead characters represented, the study shows most of these characters were bisexual and none were transgender; more than half were female-identified, 29.4% were underrepresented and just three were women of color.
 Only two were depicted as parents.

 The panel also discussed the importance of visibility in media and the power Netflix content has to bring a diverse array of voices to a global platform.